-Financial Statements

-Type of auditor's report issued: We issued an unmodified opinion on the fair presentation of the financial statements of the governmental activities, each major fund and the aggregate remaining fund information in accordance with accounting principles generally accepted in the United States of America (GAAP).
-Internal control over financial reporting: • Material weakness(es) identified?
-No • Significant deficiency(ies) identified?
-Yes, Audit Finding 2022-001 Noncompliance material to financial statements noted?
-No Federal Awards Type of auditor's report issued on compliance for major programs: Unmodified Internal control over major programs: • Material weakness(es) identified?
-No • Significant deficiency(ies) identified?
+Financial Statements Type of auditor's report issued: We issued an unmodified opinion on the fair presentation of the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information in accordance with accounting principles generally accepted in the United States of America (GAAP).
+Internal control over financial reporting: Material weakness(es) identified?
+No Significant deficiency(ies) identified?
+Yes, Audit Finding 2024-001 Noncompliance material to financial statements noted?
+No Federal Awards Type of auditor's report issued on compliance for Unmodified major programs: Internal control over major programs: Material weakness(es) identified?
+No Significant deficiency(ies) identified?
 None reported Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516?
-No Identification of Major Programs Assistance Listing No.: 10.553, 10.555, 10.559 Name of Federal Program or Cluster: Child Nutrition Cluster Assistance Listing No.: 84.425 Name of Federal Program or Cluster: Education Stabilization Fund Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low risk auditee?
-No 1
+No Identification of Major Programs Assistance Listing No.: 84.027, 84.173 Name of Federal Program or Cluster: Special Education Cluster Dollar threshold used to distinguish between type A \$750,000 and type B programs: